 Skip to main content

-Restore backup
+Restore a backup

 Last update:

-You can recover:
+You can restore:

-Restore the virtual machine
+Restore a virtual machine

-Restore a virtual machine with overwrite
+Restore a virtual machine with overwriting

 1. Open the Veeam Backup & Replication portal.
-You can access the portal from the Control Panel: in the top menu, click ProductsVMware-based CloudBackup.
+You can access the portal from the Control panel: in the top menu, click ProductsVMware-based CloudBackup.

 2. Open the VMs tab.